Table of Contents goerke.tech

 5. Try editing the trouble-some content: This is for the pros!
 Once you know which file is causing the issue, you may open it in an editor (.olm content is stored in XML files) and manually "iron the issue out".
 Again, don't do this light-heartedly – you may easily cause more trouble than help if you break the structure of the XML file or its content.

 6. Zip up your edited content: When you're done with your changes, right-click the root folder created by the unzipping of your copied .olm file in Finder and select "Compress" in the context menu that pops up.
-This will "zip" the extracted folder structure back into a file which is a valid .olm file – just rename it accordingly and make sure it has the extension ".olm" (otherwise Olminator will not accept it as input file).
+This will "zip" the extracted folder structure back into a file which is a valid .olm file.
+You may rename this .zip file back into a .olm extended filename, but Olminator will also accept the .zip file as input file.

 7. Convert the edited .olm file again: and keep your fingers crossed that you've fixed things properly.
 With any of this, you're on your own.
 Godspeed.